wgwang/.vim/README.md

 Sharing is significant spirit of hacker world.

+#dependencies

+## pylint and pylint-django
+for checking python and django. syntastic will use them

 # Install instruction

 Some plugin require that the version of vim is 7.4.
 So if there is any error, please upgrade vim to 7.4.